Monthly saving guide

 These answers cover the questions people ask most often when they are trying to choose a monthly savings number.

 Start there anyway.
-At 7%, €50 a month grows to about €60,999 in 30 years, and the habit matters because you can increase the amount later when income rises.
+At 7%, €50 a month grows to about €60,999 in 30 years.
+The habit matters as much as the amount, because it is far easier to increase a contribution that already exists than to start one from scratch later.

 The right monthly number is the one that matches your goal and that you can repeat without breaking the rest of your budget.
 Start with a workable amount, let time do its job, and increase the contribution when you can.